aergoio/aergo-identity/doc/did-method-spec.md

 #### Delegate Keys

-Delegate keys are AERGO addresses that can either be general signing keys or optionally also perform authentication.
+Delegate keys are Aergo addresses that can either be general signing keys or optionally also perform authentication.

 The only 2 `delegateTypes` that are currently published in the DID document are: